loames09/CSS385A/Brainstorm.md

       to discover the full story.
     - High emphasis on failure and repetition to improve.
     - Easy to restart sequences with little or no backtracking.
-    - Seamless integration of level selection with levels.
+    - Seamless integration of level selection "hub" with levels.
-    - Make it easy to
+    - Make it easy to cancel and move between sequences.
+Possibility of checkpoints or rehearsing smaller chunks of each sequence.
     - Encourage continuous bouts of focus (of increasing duration) throughout the game.
-This is similar to the experience of a a music performance.
+This is meant to mimic to the experience of a a music performance.
-    - Perfection is not attainable so mistakes are not severely punished, but improvement is encouraged.
+    - Perfection is not attainable so mistakes are not severely punished. but improvement is encouraged.
--   Musical
+-   Musical styles are varied - drawing inspiration from jazz, orchestral and wind band instrumentation
 -   Unique input utilizing many keyboard keys
     - Not like a typing game, but maybe over the home row.
     - Same keys do different things depending on what actions or